-Without any user intervention, the portal will simply assume that every observation within a deployment (i.e. row) is valid and will include each and every observation in the location processing.
-However, a tag may report observations that are outside your period of interest, and you may not want them included.
+Without any user intervention, the portal will simply assume that each and every observation within a deployment (i.e. row) is valid and will include each and every observation in the location processing.
+However, a tag may report observations that are outside your period of interest and you may not want them included.
 You can use the metadata editor to set an arbitrary date range without having to manually remove unwanted observations from the dataset.
 The following describes some of the more common situations where this might occur.

 A tag may be set to start recording data prior to being deployed on an animal.
-This is quite common with implanted archival tags or the tagged animal may be held captive prior to release.
+This is quite common with implanted archival tags such as the Mk9 or the tagged animal may be held captive for a period of time prior to release.
 In these situations, there may be several observations of twilight, SST, Fastloc, etc. at the beginning of the dataset that should not be included in the processing.